abhishektiwari/hbat/docs/source/index.rst

 Background
 ----------

-HBAT2  is a modern Python re-implementation of the original Perl-based tool developed by `Abhishek Tiwari <https://www.abhishek-tiwari.com>`_ and Sunil Kumar Panigrahi.
+HBAT 2  is a modern Python re-implementation of the original Perl-based tool developed by `Abhishek Tiwari <https://www.abhishek-tiwari.com>`_ and Sunil Kumar Panigrahi.
 HBAT v1 can still be downloaded from `SourceForge <https://sourceforge.net/projects/hbat/files/HBAT/>`_ however Perl version is not maintained anymore.

-Highlights of HBAT2
+Highlights of HBAT 2
 ---------------------

 - Detect and analyze potential hydrogen bonds, halogen bonds, π interactions, π-π stacking, carbonyl interactions, and n-π interactions